quickapps/docs/en/designers/themes.rst

-In order to distinguish between plugins and themes, themes must suffix their names with the ``Theme`` word, so for example if you have a "Blog" plugin, changing its name to "BlogTheme" will be automatically considered as a Theme.
+In order to distinguish between plugins and themes, themes must suffix their names with the ``Theme`` word, so for example if you have a "Blog" plugin, changing its name to "BlogTheme" will be automatically considered as a Theme by QuickAppsCMS.

 Theme’s names is inflected from the ``name`` key from composer.json schema.
+For instance, for the package name ``my-vendor-name/blue-theme`` the inflected name will be ``BlueTheme``.

 Also they must define the ``extra.regions`` key, a list of all regions your theme implements.
-Regions are defined as an associative array ``machine-name`` => ``human name``, machine-name is used internally when referring to a region, and human name is the name users will see in the administration panel when assigning blocks to a region.
+Regions are defined as an associative array ``machine-name`` => ``human name``, machine-name is used internally when referring to a region, and human name is the name users will see in the administration panel when assigning blocks to a particular region.

 And optionally, they may define the ``extra.admin`` key indicating whether your theme is a Backend theme or not.
-Defaults to "false" if not given.
+Defaults to "false" if not provided.

-Here a full working example:
+A full working example:

 .. code:: json

     {
         "name": "quickapps-themes/basic-theme",
         "description": "QuickApps CMS theme skeleton.",
-        "type": "quickapps-plugin",
+        "type": "cakephp-plugin",
         "require": {
             "quickapps/cms": "2.0.*-dev"
         },